The Manila Metropolitan Theater

 View from the Verandah

-The lobby walls as well as the interior of the buildings in the theatre were decorated with stylish relief carving of Philippine plants.
-To add to the architectural beauty, the lobby used to have two Amorsolo ‘Murals’ which was titled ‘the dance’ as well as the ‘History of Music’ (now at the GSIS museum for safekeeping).
+The lobby walls and the interior of the theatre buildings were decorated with stylish relief carving of Philippine plants.
+To add to the architectural beauty, the lobby used to have two Amorsolo ‘Murals’ titled ‘the dance’ and the ‘History of Music’ (now at the GSIS museum for safekeeping).

 The whole building was designed in an Art Deco style by architect Juan Arellano since the Art Deco style was one of the most sought after designs across the world at that point of time.